Louis-CharlesBiron/canvasDotEffect/readme.md

 }, null, null, true)

-// adding the shape to the canvas CVS.add(manualSineWaveDrawer)
+//Adding the shape to the canvas CVS.add(manualSineWaveDrawer)
 ```